-Rear Skid Shoe Adjustment
+Skid Shoe Adjustment

-Skid shoes are provided to keep the cutting edge off the surface to be cleaned, especially when clearing snow from gravel areas.
+Skid shoes are provided to keep the cutting edge off the surface to be cleared, especially when clearing snow from gravel driveways or roadways.

-The rear skid shoe height is determined by the placement of spacer washers between the skid shoe and the skid shoe mount.
+The skid shoe height is determined by the placement of spacer washers between the skid shoe and the skid shoe mount.
 Extra spacer washers are stored on top of the skid shoe mount.